-The Cerebral Palsy Kids and Families association was formed on June 13th, 1951 by a group of parents, each of whom was dealing with a similar, yet somewhat varied disability of their children who had not yet received any diagnoses.
+Cerebral Palsy Kids and Families association was formed on June 13th, 1951 by a group of parents, each of whom was dealing with a similar, yet somewhat varied disability of their children who had not yet received any diagnoses.

-It was some time later that Canadian doctors finally learned to recognize the traits of Cerebral Palsy.
-It was shortly after this, that the CP Kids and Families saw the need to start some sort of treatment and support program for individuals and families affected by Cerebral Palsy.
+It was some time later that Canadian doctors finally learned to recognize the traits of cerebral palsy.
+It was shortly after this, that the CP Kids and Families saw the need to start some sort of treatment and support program for individuals and families affected by cerebral palsy.